AndreiBorac/nocaml.com/QuickStart.md

 ```

 Now here's a function that's actually recursive. `ListFini` and
-`ListCons` are type constructors.
+`ListCons` are data constructors.
 As you can see, destructing
 `ListCons` yields two variables, here given the names `head` and
 `tail`.
 In the last line, the constructor `ListCons` is used to create
 a new object.
 The result of `reverse-rec a b` should be `(concat